severalnines/ansible-clustercontrol/README.md

 `deployment: true`

 - If true, the role will always send the deployment job to CMON regardless the database cluster is already deployed or not.
 It's recommended to set it to false once the cluster is successfully created.
+Default is false.

 `operation: "create"`